PegliOne/Commercial-Planner/README.md

 # Economy-Planner-Plan

+# Ongoing Issues

+* Products in orders aren't sorted
+* Users can choose multiple shifts that happen at the same time
+* Admins can assign users to multiple shifts at the same time and more shifts than they've volunteered for
+* Users can make limitless orders
+* Users can change their orders constantly

 ## Websites Used
 * https://coolors.co/palettes/trending (for the colour scheme)
 * https://fonts.google.com/?preview.text_type=custom (for the fonts)

 ## Production Updates

+### 11/03/21 5:45pm

+Step Four in Progress: The ability to check required labour hours and check if enough labour hours have been assigned has been added.
+User sign up system added.
+The next step is to impose rules onto the website (such as preventing users from opting for multiple shifts at the same time) and thoroughly test the site.

 ### 10/03/21 6:30pm